XxDaShTixX/Software-Engineering-Essentials/Topics/Databases.md

 CREATE INDEX idx_employee_name ON Employees (Name);
 SELECT * FROM Employees WHERE Name = 'John Doe';
 ```
-In this example, the `CREATE INDEX` statement creates an index on the `Name` column of the `Employees` table.
+In the previous example, the `CREATE INDEX` statement creates an index on the `Name` column of the `Employees` table.
 This index can significantly speed up the `SELECT` statement that searches for employees by name.

 #### <ins>Data Integrity and Security</ins>
 DBMSs enforce data integrity through a set of integrity rules that the database must never violate.
 DBMSs also manage data security by controlling who can access the database and what operations they can perform.
 Here’s an example of a SQL statement that enforces data integrity: